-A recent 28-day study in Sprague-Dawley rats investigated the effects of a sodium/potassium BHB mineral salt (BMS) and other "ketones" (1,3-butanediol, medium chain triglyceride oil, BMS + medium chain triglyceride oil and 1,3 butanediol acetoacetate diester) on blood ketone, triglyceride and lipoprotein levels, as well as on body and organ weights.36 Although multiple related test articles were investigated, for the dossier at hand, we report the findings specific to BMS.
+Kesl, et al., (2016) conducted a 28-day study in Sprague-Dawley rats in which they investigated the effects of a sodium/potassium BHB mineral salt (BMS) and other "ketones" (1,3-butanediol, medium chain triglyceride oil, BMS + medium chain triglyceride oil and 1,3 butanediol acetoacetate diester) on blood ketone, triglyceride and lipoprotein levels, as well as on body and organ weights.35 Although multiple related test articles were investigated, for the dossier at hand, we report the findings specific to BMS.
 Rats received oral BMS doses of 5 g/kg bw/day (days 1-14) and 10 g/kg bw/day (days 15-28) via gavage for 28 days.
-Interestingly, BMS did not elicit a significant elevation of blood beta-hydroxybutyrate at any time point.
+Interestingly, BMS did not elicit a significant elevation of whole blood BHB at any time point.
 BMS significantly reduced body weight gain in the rats during weeks 2-4, although authors report that the animals' weight stayed within the "healthy weight range" for their age.
-BMS significantly reduced blood glucose 12 hours postadministration in week 4 of the study.
+BMS significantly reduced blood glucose 12 hours post-administration in week 4 of the study.
 No significant changes were found in total, LDL or HDL cholesterol, or triglycerides compared to control.
 A significant reduction in spleen weight was noted in the co-administration of BMS and medium-chain triglycerides, but not with BMS alone.
-Similarly, the coadministration BMS and medium-chain triglycerides resulted in significantly increased liver weight relative to body weight compared to controls; however, this was not seen with BMS administration alone.
+Similarly, the co-administration BMS and medium-chain triglycerides resulted in significantly increased liver weight relative to body weight compared to controls; however, this was not seen with BMS administration alone.
 BMS alone was not associated with any adverse effects in the 28-day repeated dose oral administration in rats.